Hermzy14/farmingSim/protocol.md

   it.

 ## The underlying transport protocol

-TODO - what transport-layer protocol do you use?
-TCP?
-UDP?
-What port number(s)?
-Why did you choose this transport layer protocol?

 We have chosen to use TCP as our underlying transport protocol, and 9057 as our port number.
 We choose TCP instead of UDP because of the superior reliability.
 We believe it is more important for this application to have reliable data transfer instead of prioritizing speed and efficiency.

 ## The architecture

-TODO - show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.

 We have defined the control-panel nodes as the clients and the sensor/actuator nodes as the servers.
 - The control-panel nodes will initiate communication to request sensor data or send control commands to sensor/actuator nodes.
 - The sensor/actuator nodes will respond to client requests by providing sensor data or executing commands sent by the control-panel nodes.